Marketo/SilverStripe-Social-Proof/README.md

 ## Services

-The module queuries various social media services which are managed via config.yml To add another service you will need to extend from the class SocialServiceCount and implement the interface SocialServiceInterface.
+The module queuries various social media services which are managed via config.yml To add another service you will need to create a class with the properties service and statistics as these are used when adding a row to the URLStatistics model.
-The class will need a processQueue method where you can loop through the inherited property queue which contains the urls to be processed.
-You will also need to declare the proerties service and statistic
+The class will also need to declare a method called processQueue which is used in a cron job, this is enforced by a interface called SocialServiceInterface which should be implemented in any future service classes.

 ## API Endpoints